- Rating: PG-13

 “Hell on wheels.”

 Ida wasn’t sure what she should do after she arrived.
 She tried to remain in the shadows as much as possible, drawing no further attention to herself.
-She took in the bustling street.
+Instead, she took in the bustling street.

 Screams erupted nearby, and spirited shouting of coarse words soon followed.
 Ida peered across the street to the saloon.
-She was absolutely sure something salacious was taking place.
-Intrigued, she kept her eyes steady.
+She was sure something salacious was taking place.
+But, intrigued, she kept her eyes steady.

 Her first mistake.
-A single shot sounded, and a body was thrown into the street.
-Ida felt the queasiness of seeing a dead body hit her wash over her like a wave, but she willed herself to keep the Orlando facade strong.
+A single shot sounded, and a body fell in the street.
+Ida felt the nausea of seeing a dead body hit her wash over her like a wave, but she willed herself to keep the Orlando facade strong.

 She watched everyone walk by, hoping on hope that one of them would be her love.
 Hours went by before Ida saw the familiar bounce in her step.
-Her lips were set into a thin line, and Ida knew she was in pursuit of a story.
+Her lips set into a thin line; Ida knew she was in pursuit of a story.
 It was that passion that kept her warm at night.

 “Louise,” Ida heard Orlando whisper.
-She sauntered towards her, hoping to figuratively bump into her.
+She sauntered towards her, hoping to bump into her figuratively.

 The hands that helped steady her didn’t feel rough like a man’s.
-In fact, they were tiny, soft.
-Louise looked into her protector’s eyes and a hand flew to her mouth.
+They were tiny, soft.
+Louise looked into her protector’s eyes, and a hand flew to her mouth.